gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's heart had been in her throat the first time she ventured between them.
 All she saw now was what they could be turned into.

-Sanjay Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
+Mister Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
 He nodded at Iffy
 but didn't try to speak until the last sparks had flown off his steel nails